 Does your Windows 10 PC or laptop seem unusually slow?

-We have had many Windows 10 computers and laptops through our workshop in the last few weeks, all complaining of very sluggish performance.
-75% were caused by failed windows updates, 15% malware and 10% a failing HDD.
+We have had many Windows 10 computers and laptops through our workshop every day, all complaining of very sluggish or performance.

 Failing windows updates are not obvious and you probably have not received any error messages on the screen but what is happening is that your computer is constantly retrying to download and install failed updates and restricting it to do much else.